feldera/feldera/docs/cloud.md

 ## Installing Feldera Cloud

 To install Feldera Cloud, first get the Helm package and container images that are provided with our license.
+Please contact support@feldera.com if you do not already have these artifacts for your install.

 Next, let's create a Kubernetes namespace to deploy Feldera Cloud in.